Acoustic Pro™ Ceiling Cloud

 Why would I hang the acoustic panel instead of installing it directly on the wall?

 There are several reasons you might rather hang an acoustic panel as a "ceiling cloud".
 The first is performance.
 An acoustic panel that has air space behind it will absorb more sound, especially helpful for reducing lower frequency noise.
 The second is to simplify the install.
-With certain substrates like metal, it's sometimes easiest just to hang the sound absorbing panel with a wire or cable.
+With certain substrates like metal, it's sometimes easiest just to hang sound absorption panels with a wire or cable.
 And then third, for aesthetics!
 Sometimes you just gotta do what looks good!

 How to Install Acoustic Ceiling Clouds